davidarnarsson/vinbud-scraper/README.md

 ### Things that can be improved:

  * Even though the "architecture" supports streaming product results directly to a file, the entire product array is stored in-memory, which is unnecessary.
 Should be an easy fix.
- * The product metadata scraping could possibly be sped up alot with a little parallelization.
-That probably means master/slave processes or batching HTTP calls, and I'm too lazy for that :)
+ * ~~The product metadata scraping could possibly be sped up alot with a little parallelization.
+That probably means master/slave processes or batching HTTP calls, and I'm too lazy for that :)~~ Turns out I wasn't too lazy.

 ### Example documents